 Many people want to become real estate agents because of the freedom and money you can make.
 While some real estate agents can make a great deal of money, the median gross income of Realtors was $39,800 in 2017, a decrease from $42,500 in 2016.
 Realtors with 16 years or more experience had a median gross income of $78,850 compared to Realtors with 2 years or less experience that had a median gross income of $8,330.
 There is a difference between real estate agents and Realtors, which I explain later.
 Real estate agents usually make less than Realtors.
 The low income for real estate agents deters many people from looking into the profession any further, but there are many reasons the average real estate agent does not make much money.
 Many agents work only part-time, many agents have no idea what they are doing, and many agents do not have the discipline to motivate themselves.
-I have been and agent and broker since 2002.
-I have seen many agents make well over $100,000 and many agents struggle.
-I would not judge what you can make as an agent on the median salary given by websites because there are so many variables involved.
+I have been an agent and broker since 2002.
+I have seen many agents make well over $100,000 and many other agents struggle.
+I would not judge what you can make as an agent on the median salary because there are so many variables involved.

 Part-time agents bring down the average income of real estate agents, and many agents just do not work very hard.
 There is not a lot of recent data broken down for agents, but there is a lot of data from 2016.
 The median income for a full-time real estate agent in 2012 was over $54,000.
 For Realtors (members of National Association of Realtors), the average income was over $39,800 in 2017.
 (These statistics include part-time Realtors).
 The median income is over $87,000 a year for Realtors who work more than 60 hours per week.
 Many real estate agents, including myself, make well over $100,000 a year and I do not work close to 60 hours a week.